BentoTPG/ESP8266-home-wifi-switch/README.md

 5. add V1 virtual pin and v10 virtual pin
 6. set switch data to V1 and LED data to V10
 7. after you done all of it go to this page and copy name,template and token(If it didn't have token add new device in your template first)
+8. download blynk in your phone and log-in you account
 ![Nametoken](image/nametoken.png)
 # Coding
 1. Set up esp8266 and blynk library
 2. connect esp8266 to computer and write the code [View the script](code/code.ino)
+# let's test it
+Turn switch on-off from you phone and done